FriendsOfEpub/blitz-tasks/README.md

 - prettyCSS (`--force` flag will bypass config.json)
 - prettyJS (`--force` flag will bypass config.json)

 You can see a list of available scripts by running `gulp --tasks`.
+Note scripts that can be forced can run asynchronously i.e. you don’t need the `--series` flag if running several of these.

 If you want examples of how you can use a subset of those scripts with npm, take a look at [`scripts` in package.json](package.json) (e.g. `npm run optim`, `npm run clean`, etc.).